From the Editor

 + ‘Made in Syria, buried in Essex’: Silk Roads busts its blocks

-* A Silk Road Oasis: Life in Ancient Dunhuang, step into a once bustling town on the famous Silk Road to meet the people who lived, travelled through, worked and worshipped there, British Library, 96 Euston Road, NW! until 23 February.
+* A Silk Road Oasis: Life in Ancient Dunhuang, step into a once bustling town on the famous Silk Road to meet the people who lived, travelled through, worked and worshipped there, British Library, 96 Euston Road, NW1 until 23 February.
 Info: BL

 + A voice from the Silk Roads: ‘I would rather be a pig’s wife than yours’